orbitalquark/textadept-llm/README.md

 Prompts the current chat model with input.

-A model's response will be printed when it finishes thinking.
+A model's response will be printed when it is received.

 Parameters:
 - *input*:  String input to prompt with.
 Any '@*filename*' references are replaced with their file's contents.

+<a id="ollama.think"></a>
+## `ollama.think`

+Whether models with thinking capabilities should think before responding.

+The default value is `false`.

 <a id="ollama.url"></a>
 ## `ollama.url`